MicrosoftDocs/intellicode/docs/intellicode-faq.md

 Developers are invited to experience Visual Studio IntelliCode today as an experimental preview extension.
 The purpose of the extension is to enable developers to test IntelliCode's capabilities and to provide feedback to the product team.

 We capture some anonymized usage and error-reporting data from the extension to help improve the product.
 No user-defined code is sent to Microsoft, but we collect information about your use of the IntelliCode results.
 The data only includes open-source and .NET types and members that you selected from IntelliCode's suggested list.

-Developers can opt out of the [Visual Studio Experience Improvement Program](/visualstudio/ide/visual-studio-experience-improvement-program), which turns off data collection for the IntelliCode extension too.
+Visual Studio developers can opt out of the [Visual Studio Experience Improvement Program](/visualstudio/ide/visual-studio-experience-improvement-program), which turns off data collection for the IntelliCode extension too.
 From the menu bar, select **Help** > **Send Feedback** > **Settings**.
 In the **Visual Studio Experience Improvement Program** dialog, select **No, I would not like to participate** and then select **OK**.

+Visual Studio Code developers can turn off sending usage data to Microsoft by following [these instructions](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 The IntelliCode extension may periodically ask the developer to complete a survey, which again is anonymized.
 Users can sign up for news and a future private preview, but are not currently required to do so to use the experimental extension.